HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

             └── total_reserve_comparison.csv
 ```

-## Reproducing the Simulation
+# Reproducing the Simulation

 The analysis requires R, `cmdstanr`, and a working CmdStan installation.

-To run the principal rich scenario with 50 replications:
+To run the rich scenario with 50 replications:

 ```bash
 bash run_simulation.sh 50 rich 2 final
 ```

-To run the reduced-heterogeneity scenario:
+To run the simple scenario with 50 replications:

 ```bash
 bash run_simulation.sh 50 simple 2 final